-One approach to modeling a building's heating and cooling usage is to model its dependence on weather [31].
+One approach to modeling a building's heating and cooling usage is to model its dependence on weather [40].
 For example, a building's heating and cooling usage can be modeled as a linear function of external temperature.
 To intuitively understand why, consider cooling energy usage during the summer.
 The higher the outside temperature on hot summer days, the higher the AC energy usage.
 Since the difference between outside and inside temperatures is large, there is more thermal gain, which requires longer duration of cooling to maintain a set indoor temperature.
-Thus, there is a linear relationship between heating/cooling energy use and outside temperature (see Figure 1(a) and (b)).
-Given the linear dependence, linear models are commonly used within the energy science research [15, 25], to capture the relationship between energy use and outside temperature.
-However, most of the prior approaches do not consider uncertainties that are associated with indicators of building performance.
-Primarily, these models do not capture the stochastic variations in heating and cooling as well as the weatherindependent energy usage resulting from day to day variations in human activities inside a home.
-As seen in Figure 1, such energy variations exist and our approach uses Bayesian inference to determine the distributions of the building parameter that models these uncertainties in energy use.
+Thus, there is a linear relationship between heating/cooling energy use and outside temperature (see Figures 1(a) and 1(b)).
+Given the linear dependence, linear models are commonly used within the energy science research [22, 33], to capture the relationship between energy use and outside temperature.